dishanttayade/effective-octo-waffle/README.md

     - Server directory :
         `npm start`

-* Warning :  The '.env' file in both client and server directory is important for the backend to connect with frontend.
-So check whether both the folder have '.env' file.

 # User Guide for IIITS ClASSROOM

-- LOGIN PAGE
+    - LOGIN PAGE:
         - This is the page where the already existing user enters our application via
             - Login with Email
             - Login with Google
             - This page is made from the COMPONENTS listed below:
             SignUp / useAuth

    ![login_iiit](https://user-images.githubusercontent.com/70201987/148689920-08cc0cea-1d0b-4ff9-935c-dffe8a76dced.png)